-Security Awareness provides you, our client, with the comprehensive information you need to protect yourself against fraudsters and simplifies the process to report fraud.
+Security Awareness offers you comprehensive information to protect yourself against fraudsters and simplifies the process to report fraud.

 Identity theft